fkaduk/kobodeck/README.md

   standlone, no rotation, not a drop-in replacement
 * [glog](https://godoc.org/github.com/golang/glog) - level filtering,
-  hooks into the flags package for output control, Google's simple implementation, can hook into the builtin log package, no log rotation
+  hooks into the flags package for output control, Google's simple implementation, can hook into the builtin log package but not send to it, no log rotation
 * [lumberjack][] - rotation for the builtin logger
 * [logger](https://github.com/azer/logger) - timers, env-based log
   selection, JSON output, overkill?